 1. Yabbies need to be purged and healthy before they are packaged.
 They need to be purged for around 3 days to ensure the waste line (intestines) is clear and free of food.
 This is important for restaurant supplies but also important for aquarium, bait or dam stock yabbies as a purged gut will ensure that the transport box of crayfish is not contaminated with wastes.

 2. You need a polystyrene box.
 You can use new ones or second hand ones.
 Second hand boxes cost from $2-$3.
-Whilst a new box costs from $8-$10/box.
+Whilst a new box costs from $6-$10/box.
 Regardless of new or second hand the box needs to be scrubbed out.
 We use new boxes and simply scrub them out with water and an onion bag.

 3. The box needs to be stencilled.
 We have stencils and cans of stencil spray, we simply spray the box with “Live Crayfish”.
 You can only use stencil spray as many other paints will dissolve the foam box.

 4. The box you are going to pack needs to be cool before you start.
 We just use an ice brick which we drop in and put the lid on, this chills down the inside of the box whilst we prepare for packaging.
+Ideally, an air-conditioned packaging area is preferred.

 5. Yabbies need to be sorted graded and prepared for packaging.
 We weigh out “eating yabbies” in 1 kg loads and hold in their own plastic fish box.
 Depending on the size of the box and the transport distance/time we place between 7-8 kgs/box.
 You need the whole box full of yabbies ready and waiting to go so packaging is quick.